relay-tools/react-relay-network-layer/README.md

 TODO
 ====
 - [ ] Support `defer`, see [relay/issues/288](https://github.com/facebook/relay/issues/288)
+- [ ] Rewrite `batching` as middleware, keep in mind principles of how works [DataLoader](https://github.com/facebook/dataloader) via eventLoop (`process.nextTick()`)
-- [ ] improve performance of `graphqlBatchHTTPWrapper`, by removing JSON.parse (need find proper way how to get result from `express-graphql` in json, not stringified)
+- [ ] Improve performance of `graphqlBatchHTTPWrapper`, by removing JSON.parse (need find proper way how to get result from `express-graphql` in json, not stringified)
+- [ ] Write server side middleware for `express-graphql`.
-- [ ] find maintainers
+- [ ] Find brave peoples
- - who made fixes and remove missunderstanding in readme.MD
+ - who made fixes and remove misspelling and missunderstanding in readme.MD
- - write tests
+ - may be write tests (I haven't enough experience in it)

 Contribute